apache/trafficserver/doc/developer-guide/config-vars.en.rst

 This will display the name as a link to the full definition.

-In general, a new configuration variable should not be present in the default :file:`records.config`.
+In general, a new configuration variable should not be present in the default :file:`records.yaml`.
 If it is added, such defaults should be added to the file ``proxy/config/records.config.default.in``.
-This is used to generate the default :file:`records.config`.
+This is used to generate the default :file:`records.yaml`.
 Just add the variable to the file in an appropriate place with a proper default as this will now override whatever default you put in the code for new installs.